-During the current financial year, the Group has adopted all the new and revised Standards and Interpretations issued by the International Accounting Standards Board (IASB) and the International Financial Reporting Interpretations Committee (IFRIC) of the IASB, that are relevant to its operations and effective for the accounting year starting on January 1, 2016.
-The Group has not applied any new IFRS requirements that are not yet effective as per December 31, 2016.
+During the current financial year, the company has adopted all the new and revised standards and interpretations issued by the international accounting standards board (iASB) and the international financial reporting interpretations committee (iFRIC) of the iASB, that are relevant to its operations and effective for the accounting year starting on january 1, 2017.
+The company has not applied any new ifrs requirements that are not yet effective as per december 31, 2017.

-The following new Standards, Interpretations and Amendments issued by the IASB and the IFRIC are effective for the current annual period:
+The following new standards, interpretations and amendments issued by the iasb and the ifric are effective for the current annual period: